juicedata/juicefs-csi-driver/examples/static-provisioning-mount-options/README.md

 # Mount Options

-This example shows how to apply mount options to JuiceFS persistence volume (PV).
+This example shows how to apply mount options to JuiceFS PersistentVolume (PV).

 ## Patches